Sod Watering Guide Recommendations

 Consistent and adequate watering is the key to ensuring new sod is able to grow strong roots.

-If sod is installed during the Spring or Summer months, it should be watered heavily everyday in order to prevent shrinking, drying, browning, and grass dormancy.
-The new sod should be watered for a minimum of 90 minutes immediately after installation to allow both lawn and soil to gather moisture, which will help with the rooting process and remove air pockets.
+If sod is installed during the Spring or Summer months, it should be watered heavily every day to prevent shrinking, drying, browning, and grass dormancy.
+The new sod should be watered heavy enough to penetrate deep into the ground immediately after installation to allow both lawn and soil to gather moisture, which will help with the rooting process and remove air pockets.

 If you have installed sod in early Spring such as March or April, these watering recommendations should be followed as the heated summer months approach.
 The newly installed sod requires assistance getting through the heated summer months and into the cooler temperatures of Fall so full establishment of the root system can continue.
 It is possible, depending how established your early Spring sod installation is, that a modified variation of these watering recommendations is necessary so that overwatering does not occur.

-Throughout the summer months, the goal is to keep the sod and soil cool and moist until the season gets to the cooler temperatures of the Fall and mother nature can take over.
+Throughout the summer months, the goal is to keep the sod cool and soil moist until the season gets to the cooler temperatures of the Fall and mother nature can take over.

 Typically, this extra watering is necessary for new sod installations during the months of May, June, July, August, and September.
 In general, the weather and any droughts will dictate the watering requirements of the sod.
 Outside temperatures are a significant indicator regarding the necessary watering of the sod.